Bill Text: CA SB1197 | 2023-2024 | Regular Session | Chaptered

 Existing law prohibits children who receive both AFDC-FC benefits and regional center services and who reside with a relative, nonrelative extended family member, or specified community care facility that is not vendored by the regional center as a residential facility from being prohibited from receiving in-home respite services.

 This bill would add children who receive both AFDC-FC benefits and regional center services and who reside with a resource family to the above-described prohibition.
 The bill would also add Indian children who receive both AFDC-FC benefits and regional center services and who reside with an extended family member, as defined, or a tribally approved home, as defined, to the above-described prohibition.
+The bill would require regional centers to assess a small family home for service need, as specified, prior to approving in-home respite services for children in that placement type.
 To the extent that the bill increases the duties of the county in administering the AFDC-FC program, the bill would impose a state-mandated local program.
 The bill would make other technical changes.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.